 VERIFY: Session window opens and the BBS connects.
-Note the CONNECTED... text.
+Note the \\\ CONNECTED... text.
 This is a good indication that the BBS is there and is talking to you.
 Once the session is complete, Outpost disconnects from the BBS and this form will close.

+- Create a test message addressed to yourself.

+You can make this as simple as you want,

+provided all fields are filled in.

 - a.
-From Outpost, press New - b.
-Note that the BBS: and From: fields are automatically filled in. - c.
-In the To: field, enter your call sign. - In the Subject: field, add a subject, such as "Round trip message".
-Add this after the Message ID. - e.
-In the Message Body field, enter a brief text message. - f.
-Press the Send button when done. - 4.
-Where's your message? - a.
+From Outpost, press New.

+- b.
+Note that the BBS: and From: fields are automatically filled in.

+- c.
+In the To: field, enter your call sign.

+- d.
+In the Subject: field, add a subject, such as "\R\Round trip message".
+Add this after the Message ID.

+- e.
+In the Message Body field, enter a brief text message.

+- f.
+Press the Send button when done.

+4. Where's your message?

+- a.
 Click on the Out Tray button (on the left) and confirm you see your message listed. - b.
 From Outpost, press Send/Receive.
 During this session, watch as your message is transmitted to the BBS. - c.
 Click on the Sent Folder (on the left) and confirm you see your message here, now with a date and time.
 This is the date/time from your PC that your message was posted to the BBS. - d.
 Press Send/Receive again.
 During this session, watch as Outpost lists and then retrieves your message from the BBS. - e.
-Click on the In Tray and confirm your received message is there. - Open the message; single click on it to highlight your message and then press Open.
+Click on the In Tray and confirm your received message is there. - f.
+Open the message; single click on it to highlight your message and then press Open.

 - 1. The message you created was put in the Out Tray and was ready to be sent. - 2.
-After Outpost sent it to the BBS, the message was moved to the Sent folder. - 3.
+After Outpost sent it to the BBS, your message was moved to the Sent folder. - 3.
 When you ran Outpost again, your message was downloaded and saved in the In Tray. - 4.
 You now have 2 copies of your message: the original sent message in the Sent Folder, and the received copy in the In Tray.